-Whatever the appearances are, the original form of Shakti/energy is beyond the gender differentiation, we might not even find out in which aspects or in what form the Shakti is present among us.
-One of such examples is the story of Anagha Devi, who is the manifestation of Anagha Deva.
+Whatever the appearances are, the original form of Shakti/energy is beyond gender differentiation; we might not even find out in which aspects or in what form Shakti is present among us.
+One such example is the story of Anagha Devi, who is the manifestation of Anagha Deva.

 Anagha Devi – Appearance

 Anagha Devi rests in a lotus position wearing an anklet embroidered with bells.
 She carries a lotus in one hand and shows the sign of protection on the other hand.
-Depicting the love toward Lord Dattatreya, she is in the state of yoga with her eyes half-closed.
+Depicting her love toward Lord Dattatreya, she is in the state of yoga with her eyes half-closed.

 As Lord Dattatreya (Anagha Deva) is the combined incarnation of Tridev (Brahma, Vishnu, and Maheshwar), so is Anagha Devi.
 Devi is the combined form of Tridevi (Saraswati, Lakshmi, and Parvati).
 She is a motherly creation who bestows motherly affection to her devotees.
-Anagha Devi is the shakti of Lord Dattatreya, she resides within him.
+Anagha Devi is the shakti of Lord Dattatreya, and she resides within him.

 Female Datta then presented herself drinking wine, overflown in her dancing movement.
-Unknown to Devi’s youthful origin, some called her Madhumati (seeing her drinking wine), some called her Nadi (seeing her dance like a river), still some realized her true form (as Lord Dattatreya’s creation) and worshipped her as female Dattatreya.
+Unknown to Devi’s youthful origin, some called her Madhumati (seeing her drinking wine); some called her Nadi (seeing her dance like a river); still, some realized her true form (as Lord Dattatreya’s creation) and worshipped her as female Dattatreya.